Mithreindeir/ctf-writeups/pico-ctf2018/contacts/ReadMe.md

 0x7fc63c8932a3 <malloc+371>:	jmp    rax
 RAX: 0x4141414141414141 ('AAAAAAAA')
 ```
 Now that we know it works, lets try to pop a shell.
-We could do system, but we don't control malloc_hook argument.
+We could do system, but we don't control any arguments to malloc_hook.
 However, most libc versions have gadgets that directly call execve on "/bin/sh"!
 There is this great tool [one_gadget](https://github.com/david942j/one_gadget) that can find these gadgets.
 And we will use that.
 It found several gadgets, I just picked one.

 Lets tie it all together: